Salman123944/Hello-world/README.md

 Hello there !

-this is me trying mny first account on Github ! i hope this account can be useful !
+this is me trying my first account on Github ! i hope this account can be useful !